chrisdueck/chrisdueck.github.io/_pages/projects.md

 _University Project, 2018_

 - Web application created with the Ruby on Rails framework.
+- Included use of jQuery and AJAX for a more dynamic and responsive UI.
 - Features:
   - Manage and view songs, albums and artists.
   - User account creation - login/sign-up.